sunjesoft/goldilocks_dbms_docs/Product/Goldilocks_Install/README.md

 # Goldilocks_Install

-This folder include [Goldilocks Install Server and Client] and [Administration Tools] by provided Sunjesoft.
+This folder contains [Goldilocks Install Server and Client] and [Administration Tools] developed by Sunjesoft.